realA10001986/Time-Circuits-Display/README.md

 - Data entry works as described above; remember that months need to be entered numerically (01-12), and hours in 24-hour notation (0-23).
 - After entering data into all fields, the data is saved and the menu is left automatically.

-#### How to view light sensor info
+#### How to view sensor info

 - Hold ENTER to invoke main menu
-- Press ENTER repeatedly until "LIGHT SENSOR" is shown.
-If that menu item is missing, a light sensor was not detected during boot.
+- Press ENTER repeatedly until "SENSORS" is shown.
+If that menu item is missing, a light or temperature sensor was not detected during boot.
 - Hold ENTER
-- Now the currently measured lux level is displayed.
+- Now the currently measured lux level or temperature is displayed.
+- Press ENTER to toggle between light sensor and temperature sensor info (if both are connected)
 - Hold ENTER to exit the menu

 #### How to install the default audio files: